pellegrino/jackpot/README.md

 This project uses YARD and the current can always be found at [http://rubydoc.info/github/pellegrino/jackpot](http://rubydoc.info/github/pellegrino/jackpot)

+## Demo

+There is a small rails 3.2 application to demonstrate how to use jackpot within a rails app. [http://github.com/pellegrino/jackpot-demo](jackpot-demo).
+Make sure to check this out to see how things are wired under the covers.

 ## Contributing to jackpot

 ### How to run jackpot locally